5 Lighting Tricks You Need For Your Office

 Lighting is a lot more important than you might imagine.
 The right lighting scheme can help keep you energized and awake, making you a lot more productive in your day.
-These four lighting tricks will make it easier for you to light your office area while being eco and budget friendly.
+And office lighting options are constantly changing and expanding.
+These five lighting tricks will make it easier for you to light your office area while being eco and budget friendly.

 Natural light isn’t just the best kind of light, it is necessary for a healthy, content, and well-functioning brain.
 Humans need a certain amount of natural light each day to be productive, happy, and fight off illness and depression.
 Using natural light sources, like windows, promotes alertness and can lift your mood.
 Natural light also aids with the release of serotonin, which fights off depression.
 If you are looking to increase productivity and morale, having some natural light in an office space is vital.
 It is also very economical and environmentally friendly as it allows you to cut back on electricity.
 If you are having difficulty with the glare from natural light, you can tone it down with curtains, sheers, or blinds.

 Smart lighting technology isn’t just for homes.
 Virtually all of the same functions you enjoy at home can be applied to the office.
 So from setting a tone, to security, to lights that shut down when there’s no one present, you’re only limited by your imagination.
 And the cost of smart lighting tech has dropped dramatically over the last decade.
 If you’re thinking about upgrading or doing a new install, smart choices will include smart lighting.

 If you’re looking to add light to just a specific area, then perhaps task lighting is what you want.
 Task lighting is a lamp or light source that has focused light trained on a precise spot.
 Task lighting is an economical choice for brightening up your workspace.
 The cost of a desk lamp is fairly cheap, and you can put a bright, focused light on the specified area where you need to work without having to invest a huge amount of money.